kristoferbaxter/preset-env-modules/README.md

 With the release of Babel 7 (beta 39 and beyond) one can now specifically target devices supporting ESModules.

-This can greatly reduce the amount of JavaScript sent to modern devices without adding significant effort.
+This can greatly reduce the amount of JavaScript sent to modern devices with minimal effort.

 This example shows how one can apply the technique.